Water Glassing Eggs For Long-Term Storage

 Before Cooking

-When you have clean eggs, crack them into a cup before throwing them in the frying pan to ensure there were no unexpected egg cracks.
-This prevents food poisoning, though the potential for this if you’ve done everything right up to this point, is rare.
+When you have clean eggs, crack them into a cup before throwing them in the frying pan to check for any unexpected cracks.
+This prevents food poisoning, though the potential for this, if you’ve done everything right up to this point, is rare.

-Another thing to look out for with any farm fresh egg that comes from a hen house with roosters is fertilization.
-Especially if the eggs aren’t immediately removed from the coop after they’re laid check for this.
-Make sure fertilization isn’t present before throwing the eggs in a pan by cracking them into a cup.
+Another thing to look out for with any farm-fresh egg from a hen house with roosters is fertilization.
+Especially if the eggs aren’t immediately removed from the coop after they’re laid, check for this before cooking.
+Crack the eggs into a cup to make sure fertilization isn’t present.

 Boiling Water Glassed Eggs